antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 #### Windows

-Prior to .NET 6 Preview 6, sync file operations for async file handles were simply starting async file operation by scheduling a new work item to Thread Pool and blocking current thread until the work was finished.
-Since we did not know whether given span was pointing to a stack-allocated memory, `FileStream` was also [performing a copy](https://github.com/dotnet/runtime/blob/3d5d26181cd7bc07ea6c6f87710c14ccd043b415/src/libraries/System.Private.CoreLib/src/System/IO/Stream.cs#L317-L330) of given memory buffer to a managed array rented from `ArrayPool`.
+Prior to .NET 6 Preview 6, sync file operations for async file handles were simply starting async file operation by scheduling a new work item to the thread pool and blocking the current thread until the work was finished.
+Since we did not know whether the given span was pointing to a stack-allocated memory, `FileStream` was also [performing a copy](https://github.com/dotnet/runtime/blob/3d5d26181cd7bc07ea6c6f87710c14ccd043b415/src/libraries/System.Private.CoreLib/src/System/IO/Stream.cs#L317-L330) of the given memory buffer to a managed array rented from `ArrayPool`.

-This has been changed in .NET 6 Preview 6 ([#54266](https://github.com/dotnet/runtime/pull/54266)) and now sync operations on `FileStream` opened for async file IO on Windows just allocate a dedicated [wait handle](https://docs.microsoft.com/dotnet/standard/threading/eventwaithandle), start async operation using `ReadFile` or `WriteFile` sys-call and wait for the completion to be signaled by the OS.
+This has been changed in .NET 6 Preview 6 ([#54266](https://github.com/dotnet/runtime/pull/54266)) and now sync operations on `FileStream` opened for async file IO on Windows just allocate a dedicated [wait handle](https://docs.microsoft.com/dotnet/standard/threading/eventwaithandle), start an async operation using `ReadFile` or `WriteFile` sys-call, and wait for the completion to be signaled by the OS.

 Some pseudocode: